The First National Bank Of Waverly

 Series of 1929 Type1 $20 National Bank Note

-The First National Bank Of Waverly also printed 325 individual notes from the type2 1929 $10 national bank note series.
-Type2 1929 national bank notes are already rare to begin with.
-A printing of less than 1,000 is especially low.
+The First National Bank Of Waverly also printed 2,620 individual notes from the type2 1929 $10 national bank note series.
+That may seem like a high number, but remember that is total notes printed for the denomination, not sheets printed.
 The easiest way to spot the difference between type1 1929 $10 bills and 1929 type2 $10 bills is in the serial number.
 Type2 notes have a serial number that ends with a number.
 1929 type1 notes have a serial number that ends with the letter A. Generally speaking, these $10 bills are rarer than the earlier type1 issues.
 However, most collectors don’t pay more for that rarity because they look basically the same.

 Series of 1929 Type2 $10 National Bank Note